Teaching the elements of digital citizenship to students

 Educators should raise awareness of the differences between online and offline identities, and that self-presentation online is not always reflective of reality.
 Students should consider how comparisons with these online personas can damage mental health and learn ways to boost their own self-esteem.

-How can Kialo Edu help teach the elements of digital citizenship
+How can educators teach the elements of digital citizenship with Kialo Edu?

 A example of a discussion on digital citizenship, with the topic "Should kids be able to have social media?"